kdeldycke/awesome-engineering-team-management/readme.md

 ## Building Teams

 You got the title and the pay grade.
-Congratulation\!
+Congratulation!
 This doesn't make you a manager yet.
 Whether you inherit an already existing team or have to start from scratch, you'll need to practice the art of building (and consolidating) them.

 - [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.